$\infty$-Dold-Kan correspondence via representation theory: Preliminaries on derivators

+As in (Der$4$), the request that certain canonical maps are isomorphisms often appears while working with derivators.
+It is then useful to introduce the notion of \textbf{homotopy exact square}: a square as in \eqref{eq:hoexactsq'} is \textbf{homotopy exact} if, for every derivator $\D$, the canonical mates \eqref{eq:hoexmate1'} and \eqref{eq:hoexmate2'} are isomorphisms.
+In particular, it is possible to show that \eqref{eq:hoexmate1'} is an isomorphism if and only if this is the case for \eqref{eq:hoexmate2'}.
+Homotopy exact squares are compatible with pasting \ie the passage to canonical mates \eqref{eq:hoexmate1'} and \eqref{eq:hoexmate2'} is functorial with respect to horizontal and vertical pasting (see p.$327$ in \cite{derptderstder}).
+Consequently, horizontal and vertical pastings of homotopy exact squares are homotopy exact \cite[Lemma~1.14]{derptderstder}.
+Other examples of homotopy exact squares can be found in \cite{maltsiniotis:htpy-exact} and \cite{derptderstder,gps:mayer,gst:basic}.

-\begin{proposition} \begin{itemize} \item[(1)]Kan extensions along fully faithful functors are fully faithful.
-Namely, let $u\colon A\to B$ be a fully faithful functor, then the unit $\eta\colon id\to u^\ast u_!$ and the counit $\epsilon\colon u^\ast u_\ast\to id$ are isomorphisms (\cite[Proposition~1.20]{derptderstder}). \item[(2)] Kan extensions and restrictions in unrelated variables commute.
+\begin{proposition} The following are fundamental properties of Kan extensions. \begin{enumerate} \item Kan extensions along fully faithful functors are fully faithful.
+Namely, let $u\colon A\to B$ be a fully faithful functor, then the unit $\eta\colon \id\to u^\ast u_!$ and the counit $\epsilon\colon u^\ast u_\ast\to id$ are isomorphisms \cite[Proposition~1.20]{derptderstder}. \item Kan extensions and restrictions in unrelated variables commute.
 Namely, given two functors $u\colon A\to B$ and $v\colon C\to D$ then the commutative square